 Could I benefit from PRP for hair restoration?

-If you are experiencing hair loss, you’re probably a good candidate for this treatment with Dr. Zhang.
+If you are experiencing hair loss, you’re probably a good candidate for this treatment.
 But the odds of success increase if your hair loss has more recently been occurring.
 That means your hair follicles only recently have been becoming dormant.
 The follicles are still healthy, but they’re spending more and more time in the resting phase.
 They can still be turned back to the growth phase, however, as they haven’t been dormant for years.
 That’s why PRP for hair restoration works best when the patient notices early hair loss.
 Clinically, this is known as androgenic alopecia.